doppl3r/kinematic-character-controller-example/readme.md

 **Note**: *All events are only applied to the first collider assigned to the entity.*

 Whenever this entity collides with another entity (or its pair), it will attempt to perform the `bounce` function assigned to this entity.
-If this function does not exist, you can assign the function to the entity after it is created:
+If this function does not exist, you can assign the function to the entity after it is created.

 ```
 entity.bounce = function(e) {
   // Apply velocity to the entity pair
   e.pair.setLinvel(e.velocity);
 }
 ```

+**Note**: In order for the collider events to trigger, the `activeCollisionTypes` and `activeEvents` properties must be defined for at least one entity.
+[More info](https://rapier.rs/docs/user_guides/javascript/advanced_collision_detection_js)

 ## Local Development